In Australia skin cancer is the most common type of cancer, contributing to 80% of total cancer diagnosis.

 Most people know that the physical signs of this type of cancer are generally cancerous moles, freckles or sunspots.
 There are technical names for these conditions and types of cancer including:

 - Melanoma (freckle-like in appearance and blotchy) which is the most deadly form

 - Basal Cell Cacinoma (dark skin-colour raised lump or scaly area)

 - Squamous cell carcinoma (pink scaly area that can appear crusty and bleed)

 If you notice any of the following changes occur in the types of lesions above you may need a skin cancer assessment and removal of the cancerous lesion:

 - A change in colour (either a change over time in multiple colour in the one pigmented lesion)

 - A notched appearance (as if the pigmentation is spreading via extending smaller blotches)

 These are all problematic symptoms as it signifies that the cancer is spreading.
 This type of cancer can become fatal when it mestastises (spreads throughout the body) as this can become untreatable.
 This is why it’s important to have the area removed and treated before this occurs.
-Dr Anh can perform skin cancer removal at her Perth plastic surgery location where she performs a range of cosmetic and medical procedure for the wellbeing of her patients.
+Dr Anh can perform skin cancer check & removal at her Perth plastic surgery location where she performs a range of cosmetic and medical procedure for the wellbeing of her patients.